01 Mar Why Choose a Career in Cosmetology?

 At a fashion show, the hair and makeup of the models has to further the designer’s vision and aesthetic.
 Next time you are looking at pictures from a high fashion runway, take a look at the models’ hair and makeup.
 Are the shapes continuing the lines of the clothing?
 Is the designer contrasting the style of clothing with the hair to make a statement?
 How does color coordinate between the clothing and the hair or makeup?
 Understanding why stylists and designers make their editorial decisions is the first step to becoming an editorial stylist.

-If you want to practice coming up with creative ideas but you don’t have a model and photographer, you can try sketching out looks on paper.
+If you want to practice coming up with creative ideas but you don’t have a model and photographer, you can try sketching out some looks on paper.
 There are resources available online for face charts and body outlines, so you don’t need to be a professional artist to sketch out your editorial ideas!
 Recording your ideas will help you exercise your creativity and prepare you to make great designs.

 Freelancing and Working from Home

 Many students choose cosmetology because they want flexibility in their career.
 Unlike some jobs, cosmetologists do not necessarily have to work for a specific company from 9-5 each day.
-Even stylists working at a salon often have the flexibility to work part time or choose nontraditional hours.
+Even stylists working at a salon often have the flexibility to work part-time or choose nontraditional hours.

 A stylist can also operate a salon out of their home if they follow the relevant licensing procedures.
 This is attractive to people like moms who want to be at home with their kids or part-time stylists who have a different day job.
 They get to enjoy the convenience of taking clients throughout the day without having to drive to work.

 Besides working from home, cosmetologists can also freelance for fashion, film, or the wedding industry.
-In the wedding industry there is a demand for cosmetologists skilled in multiple areas like hair styling, makeup, nails, or lashes.
+In the wedding industry, there is a demand for cosmetologists skilled in multiple areas like hair styling, makeup, nails, or lashes.
 Brides and wedding parties are willing to pay generously for a cosmetologist who can come to the venue and take care of all their beauty needs.

 If you are interested in working in the wedding industry, it’s a good idea to diversify your skills.
 You can start making connections by collaborating with wedding photographers, dress shops, accessories stores, and florists.
 Many of them are also looking to build a portfolio and they appreciate the help.
-To get in touch you can always start simple by sending out Instagram direct messages.
+To get in touch you can always start simple and send out Instagram direct messages.
 Not everyone will respond, but many of them will be in great need of a stylist for their next shoot and they’ll be glad you reached out.

 Are you wishing cosmetology school would never end?
 After you get some experience working in the field, you can come back and learn to become an educator.
 You will get to teach and inspire the newest generation of cosmetologists.
 Instilling your creative passion and skills into the students can be a very rewarding career.